 - Light to moderate alcohol consumption (one to two drinks per day) in the year before a first heart attack is associated with a reduced risk of death from the heart attack or any other cause compared with non-drinkers.

-- In men with established coronary heart disease (CHD), consumption of 1-14 alcoholic drinks per week, including beer, doesn't seem to have any effect on the risk of death from heart disease or any other cause, compared with men who drink less than one drink per week.
-Drinking three or more drinks per day is associated with increased likelihood of death in men with a history of heart attacks.
+- In males with established coronary heart disease (CHD), consumption of 1-14 alcoholic drinks per week, including beer, doesn't seem to have any effect on the risk of death from heart disease or any other cause, compared with males who drink less than one drink per week.
+Drinking three or more drinks per day is associated with increased likelihood of death in males with a history of heart attacks.

 - However, some early research suggests that drinking about 11 ounces of a specific type of beer (Maccabee beer) 330 mL daily for 30 days does not seem to reduce blood pressure or improve cholesterol in people with heart disease.